Reenakoudi/CV/README.md

 ## Education

-Makers Academy (February 2018 to May 2018)
+#### Makers Academy (February 2018 to May 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
+A highly intensive 16-week software development bootcamp, focusing on:

+• Test driven and behavior driven development, with  particular emphasis on pair programming
+• Object-orientated programming and software design
+• Agile methodologies
+• Full stack web development
+• XP values
+• MVC framework patterns
-- Ruby, Rails, JavaScript
+• Ruby, Rails, JavaScript
-- RSpec, Jasmine
+• RSpec, Jasmine

-Visveswaraiah Technological University(VTU), India (September 2006 to June 2010)
+#### Visveswaraiah Technological University(VTU), India (September 2006 to June 2010)

 -Bachelor of Engineering in Computer Science
 -Grade : First Class
 -Worked as an active member in the organising committee for tech festivals in the college.